Big Show: Championship pursuits and reunion with Kane (2010–2011)

 Following the match, Big Show attacked The Miz with a knockout punch and hugged Theodore Long, turning face in the process.
-Later in the night, as part of the 2010 WWE draft, Big Show was drafted back to the SmackDown brand.
-Four days later on SmackDown, he was named the number one contender for the World Heavyweight Championship and began feuding with champion Jack Swagger.
+Later in the night, as part of the 2010 WWE Draft, Big Show was drafted back to the SmackDown brand.
+Four days later on SmackDown, Big Show was named the number one contender for the World Heavyweight Championship and began feuding with champion Jack Swagger.
 Big Show defeated Swagger via disqualification at Over the Limit on May 23, but did not win the title.
-With this victory, he qualified for a fatal four-way match for the World Heavyweight Championship at Fatal 4-Way on June 20, but lost as Rey Mysterio won the title.
+With this victory, Big Show qualified for a fatal four-way match for the World Heavyweight Championship at Fatal 4-Way on June 20, but lost as Rey Mysterio won the title.
 On the following episode of SmackDown, Swagger debuted his new ankle lock finishing move and applied it on Big Show, injuring his ankle.
-He then feuded with Punk and his Straight Edge Society, unmasking Punk to reveal his bald head on the July 16 episode of SmackDown.
-He failed to win the SmackDown Money in the Bank ladder match at Money in the Bank on July 18.
+Big Show then feuded with Punk and his Straight Edge Society, unmasking Punk to reveal his bald head on the July 16 episode of SmackDown.
+Big Show failed to win the SmackDown Money in the Bank ladder match at Money in the Bank on July 18.
 Big Show next unmasked the mysterious masked member of the SES, who was revealed as Joey Mercury.
 Big Show defeated the SES in a 3-on-1 handicap match at SummerSlam on August 15 and Punk at Night of Champions on September 19.
 At Bragging Rights on October 24, Big Show was the captain of Team SmackDown; despite being counted out with Sheamus, his team was victorious.
-He was on Mysterio's team at Survivor Series on November 21, where he and Mysterio won as the remaining survivors.
+Big Show was on Mysterio's team at Survivor Series on November 21, where he and Mysterio won as the remaining survivors.